Link Search Menu Expand Document

 • Default input data is the MTC-ANN corpus feature sequence data at ./FoNN/mtc_ann_corpus/feature_sequence_data, but pattern extraction can be applied to any other symbolic corpus which has first been processed via FoNN’s feature extraction pipeline as described in section 1.1.

-• A pattern is defined as a subsequence of length between 3 and 12 elements which occurs at least once in the corpus.
+• A pattern is defined as a subsequence containing n elements which occurs at least once in the corpus.
 All patterns following this definition which occur in the corpus are stored in an array.
 Their occurrences in every tune in the corpus are counted and stored in a sparse matrix.
 These counts are weighted and converted to TF-IDF values to supress frequent-but-insignificant ‘stop word’ patterns.
 These outputs are the core input requirements for FoNN’s similarity search tool; they are stored in ./FoNN/[corpus name]/pattern_corpus dir.

 1.3.
 Pattern-based tune similarity